nich-nichy/FSD61WD-T-VehicleRentalSystem-Frontend/README.md

 ### 🛠️ Admin Features
 - **Admin Authentication**: Admins have a unique login flow using pre-generated tokens.
-- **Vehicle Management**: Admins can add, update, and remove vehicles from the listings.
 - **Booking Management**: Track and manage all bookings.
 Admins can manually adjust vehicle statuses.
 - **Review Moderation**: Admins can view and moderate user reviews to ensure quality feedback.
 - **Dashboard Overview**: Comprehensive admin dashboard with metrics on vehicle availability, bookings, and user activities.